Annuity vs drawdown – two ways to take your pension money

 Consider choosing both annuity and drawdown

 In some cases, opting for both a pension annuity and income drawdown could be the best outcome, but it will depend on your circumstances, retirement goals, and preferences.
-If you opt for a traditional annuity it could give you the comfort of a fixed baseline income that never runs out.
+If you opt for a traditional annuity it could give you the comfort of a fixed baseline income so you know what you will be getting.
 Staying invested in the market by leaving some of your fund in a drawdown option gives you access to a lump sum and some flexibility around how you spend it.
-Tax rules are subject to change and depend on individual circumstances.

 If you’re still scratching your head, financial advice may be the next option for you.